opentargets/platform-etl-backend/README.md

 `DrugBeta` will eventually replace the `Drug` step in the pipeline, as well as supersede the step of the same name in the `data-pipeline` repository.

+The primary input source of the Drug dataset is ChEMBL.
+ChEMBL contains almost 2 million molecules, most which are are not 'drugs'.
+We define a drug to be any molecule that meets one or more of the following criteria:
+ - There is at least 1 known indication;
+ - There is at least 1 known mechanism of action; or
+ - The ChEMBL ID can be mapped to a DrugBank ID.

 To run the `DrugBeta` step use the example command under `Create a fat JAR` with `drugBeta` as the step name.

 #### Adding additional cross references